excessive/DOMy/docs/syntax.md

 }
 ```

+### Custom Data

-* Assign any other named key to store custom data in element
+Assign any other named key to store custom data in element

 ```lua
 return {